cits3007/cits3007.github.io/assets/assignments/project-spec.md

   int cli(int argc, char ** argv);
 ```

-The `cli` function is intended to allow your code to easily be called and tested from the `main()`
+The `cli` function is intended to allow your code to easily be called and tested from the
-function of a program; the `argc` and `argv` arguments have the same meaning as they do in
+`main()` function of a program; the `argc` and `argv` arguments have the same meaning as
-`main()`.
+they do in `main()`.
 5 marks are awarded for implementing the function correctly, 5 marks for coding
 style and quality of the implementation, and 5 marks for writing appropriate documentation for the
 function using a [Doxygen]-processable comment (which should start with a forward slash
 and two asterisks -- "`/**`" -- like Javadoc-processable comments).

+The `cli` function can succeed or fail.
+If the function succeeds, then:

+- it should print the encrypted or decrypted output to standard output, followed by a
+  newline, but should not print anything else
+- it should return 0.

+If the function fails, then:

+- it should print an error message to standard error, but should not print anything else
+- it should return 1.

 The `cli` function should check whether 3 arguments have been passed (aside from
-`argv[0]`, which represents the program name), and print an error message and return 1 if
+`argv[0]`, which represents the program name), and print an appropriate error message and
-some other number has been passed.
+return 1 if some other number has been passed.

 The first argument should be one of the following strings, representing an operation to
 perform: